raul23/search-ebooks/README.rst

     regular expressions such as ``\bpattern\b``.
   * The **default** search methods (except for ``.epub``) are used since they are quicker to extract text than *calibre*\'s `ebook-convert`_.
-But if the default utilities are not installed, then the searching relies on ``ebook-convert`` for converting the documents to ``.txt``
+But if these default utilities are not installed, then the searching relies on ``ebook-convert`` for converting the documents to ``.txt``
   * Eventually, I will add support for `Lucene`_ as a search backend since it has "powerful indexing and search features, as well as spellchecking, hit